NewNew Blog PostRead more

 Unified Answer

-Convergent wisdom distilled across all perspectives.
-This isn't averaging or compromise: it's identifying what all frameworks point toward.
+Convergent wisdom distilled.
+Not averaging: identifying what all frameworks point toward.

 7